zaarly/design-exercise/README.md

 [example sketch]

 ## Instructions & Boundaries
-[^1]: This is all fake.
-We don't have any special knowledge about Twitter's revenue models, business challenges, or user goals (other than what common sense tells us).
+**Keep in mind, this is all fake.** We don't have any special knowledge about Twitter's revenue models, business challenges, or user goals (other than what common sense tells us).
 While this scenario is imaginary, it _is_ a close approximation to how we like to work at Zaarly.
 As a designer here, this is the kind of project outline you would receive each [project cycle](https://basecamp.com/shapeup/2.2-chapter-08#six-week-cycles).

 ### Instructions
 * Use Bootstrap to recereate the status screen linked to above.